skinkade/genint2prog/book-src/ch01-00-introduction.md

 Computing works in the same way: every complex procedure is just a series of smaller procedures, that can even be broken down and re-combined in different ways.

+This book uses the Clojure programming, which is known to be particularly good for breaking complex problems into smaller, easier ones.